circuitflow/eventlist/readme.md

 * Generate a playlist based on your upcoming Songkick events.
 * Generate a playlist based on upcoming events in a specific city.
+* Generate a playlist based on upcoming events in a specific venue.

 ### Contact